Guidelines for StudentsUnder Australian Copyright Law there are three main ways that copyright material can be used legally.

 Fair dealing applies to work copied by an individual for their own use.
 Fair dealing provisions cannot be used to copy material for others eg lecturer for individual student or class.

-LicencesAvondale University College holds licences for copying other than for individual use as well as licences that cover many non educational activities.
+LicencesAvondale University holds licences for copying other than for individual use as well as licences that cover many non educational activities.
 These include:- worship, assemblies, entertainmemt, Stormco etc. Students contemplating using third party material for any of these activities are strongly advised to consult with the Copyright Officer (Marilyn Gane x129) in the early planning stages to determine copyright liability.

 PermissionsPermission from the copyright owner to use their material will override copyright legislation but it is important to ensure that: